DecentCMS/DecentCMS/modules/core/feed/docs/index.yaml.md

 Mapping
 -------

-This becomes interesting when the content item has a `search-part`: in that case, the feed module can automatically map the search results onto a well-formed feed.
+This becomes interesting when the content item has a `query-part`: in that case, the feed module can automatically map the search results onto a well-formed feed.

 The default mapping should be enough in most cases, as it relies on reasonable conventions